tonyekim/oi-web-dev-assessment/README.md

 `React-based assessment`

 Welcome to the React Frontend Web Development Assessment.
-This assessment is designed to evaluate your skills and knowledge in building user interfaces using React, a popular JavaScript library for building user interfaces.
+This assessment is designed to evaluate your skills and knowledge related to building online systems using React, a popular JavaScript library for building user interfaces.

 # Build a Custom CMS for a Blog Application